The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Instructions

-• In a small bowl, combine Oreo cookie crumbs and sugar and then stir in butter.
-Press firmly into the bottom of the greased and prepared springform panโ€”don't go up the sidesโ€”just press into the bottom of the pan.
+• In a small bowl, combine Oreo crumbs and sugar, then stir in butter.
+Press firmly into the bottom of the greased and prepared springform pan—don’t go up the sides—just press into the bottom of the pan.
 Place pan on a baking sheet.
-Bake for 10 minutes and then remove to a cooling rack.
+Bake 10 minutes, then remove to a cooling rack.

 • In a very large bowl, beat the room temperature cream cheese and sugar in a circular motion and with consistent medium-low speed until smooth.
 Be careful not to overbeat or beat too fast or your cheesecake will fall and crack after baking.
-Use a spatula to scrape every bit of the melted and cooled chocolate into the cheesecake filling mixture.ย Add cocoa powder.
+Use a spatula to scrape every bit of the melted and cooled chocolate into the cheesecake filling mixture.
+Add cocoa powder.
 Beat until just combined.

-• In a small bowl, whisk the eggs together.
+• In a small bowl, whisk eggs together.
 Add them to the filling mixture along with salt and vanilla extract.
 Beat on low speed until just combined.
 Use a spatula to scrape every bit of this mixture on top of the Oreo crust in the springform pan.
 Smooth the top of the cheesecake with the spatula.
 Place the springform pan in a large baking pan and add 1 inch of boiling water to the baking pan.

-• Bake the cheesecake at 325โ„‰ for 55โ€“70 minutes, or until the center is set and the top is no longer shiny.
+• Bake the cheesecake at 325°F for 55–70 minutes, or until the center is set and the top is no longer shiny.
 The center should have a slight jiggle, as it will firm up as it cools.
-If it jiggles a lot, it needs more timeโ€”check again in 5 minutes.
+If it jiggles a lot, it needs more time—check again in 5 minutes.
 Once fully baked, turn off the oven and open the door completely.
 Carefully pull the oven tray with the cheesecake out and let it cool in the water bath for 45 minutes.
 Afterward, remove it from the water bath, carefully take off the foil, and let it sit at room temperature on a wire rack for 30 minutes.
 This gradual cooling helps prevent cracks.
 Finally, cover the cheesecake and transfer it to the fridge to chill for at least 8 hours, preferably overnight.

 • Place chocolate for the ganache in a small bowl with the butter and heavy cream.
-Microwave in bursts of 20 seconds, stirring in between each burst for 10 seconds until the mixture is smooth.
+Microwave in bursts of 20 seconds, stirring between each burst for 10 seconds until the mixture is smooth.
 Let stand until it has cooled to room temperature before topping the cheesecake with the ganache.
 Spoon the ganache into the center of the cheesecake, keep it about an inch away from the edge, and smooth the ganache with the back of the spoon.
 Cover ganache-topped cheesecake and place in the fridge for an hour or until fully set.

-• To get the perfect slices, you'll want to use a large, very sharp knife.
-Run the knife under very hot water, dry it off with a kitchen towel, and then make one quick and decisive cut.
+• To get the perfect slices, you’ll want to use a large, very sharp knife.
+Run the knife under very hot water, dry it off with a kitchen towel, and make one quick and decisive cut.
 Repeat this process for each cut you make.

 Recipe Notes